-Residents in Northern Ireland will be affected by Thursday’s controversial High Court decision that applicants for citizenship must have “unbroken” residence here for a year before they apply.
-File photograph: Frank Miller
+Some Northern Ireland residents will be affected by a High Court decision that applicants for citizenship must have "unbroken" residence here for a year before they apply, it has been warned.

 Under the terms of the Belfast Agreement, Irish citizenship is granted to anyone who was born on the island of Ireland.
 However, those born in Northern Ireland must also qualify for British citizenship or be born to Irish or British citizens.

 Immigrant Council of Ireland chief executive Brian Killoran said people in the North who apply for an Irish passport will not be affected by Mr Justice Barrett's decision in the High Court in Dublin this week.

 However, it will impact the non-Irish spouses of Irish citizens living in Northern Ireland.
 For instance, a Russian woman looking for Irish citizenship and who is married to an Irish citizen will be covered by Mr Barrett’s ruling and will not be able to leave the island of Ireland for 365 consecutive days.